 The transition in ownership can and should be a smooth process.
 Let’s take a look at some high-level items that can help get your business ready for market and attract top quality buyers:

 For most buyers, financial statements are the foundation of their due diligence process.
 So, make sure you get yours reviewed by a reputable accounting firm to ensure accuracy and clarity.
-This step seems logical and simple, yet in reality, the financial statements of most businesses are a hot mess.
-Here is a list of the information that buyers will want to see:
+This step seems logical and simple, yet in reality, the financial statements of a lot businesses are unorganized.
+Here is a list of the information that most buyers will want to see:

-Recasting (or add-backs) is the accepted accounting principle of going through each expense and determining exactly what items (fully or partially) could be considered either: a one-time expense that the future owner will not incur or; an expense that is optional in nature and not a vital, business-related expense.
+Recasting (or add-backs) is the process of reviewing each business expense and determining what items (fully or partially) could be considered either: a one-time expense that the future owner will not incur or; an expense that is optional in nature and not a vital, business-related expense.

 7. Proof of Business Insurance